 Paying Statutory Sick Pay (SSP)

-If you have any staff who you pay under the PAYE system, who earn at or more than (£120 a week from 2020/21, who cannot work for the following reasons (provided they are off for at least 4 days in a row), then you may have to pay them SSP:
+If you have any staff who you pay under the PAYE system, who earn at or more than a certain amount (£120 a week from 2020/21), who cannot work for the following reasons (provided they are off for at least 4 days in a row), then you may have to pay them SSP: